arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 CP-POSH additionally uses tiny *image-to-image convnet to improve calling* to get +18% correct calls.
-Such model can be trained on the screen data itself: correctly called barcodes (with simpler pipeline) are used for training the model.
+Such model can be trained on the screen data itself: almost-correctly called barcodes (with simpler pipeline) are used for training the model.

 Absence of separate barcodes, while very reliable, has its demerits too: cells that start their lineage from the same transfected cells, are not ‘true independent observations’,